catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

    # Be careful as this can be allocated in each connection.
    # You will run out of memory if you make it too big)!

+Before committing to changing any of these parameters on your main database, you can test the behaviour of your new configuration by using a :ref:`replica<database_replica>`.

 How to change parameters
 ========================

-Now that we know what we are looking at changing, next we'll cover the process of implementing these changes.
+Now that we know what we are looking at changing, next we will cover the process of implementing these changes.
 We go about this, by creating a configuration format, attaching it to our instance, and restarting the database.
 To begin, we need to create our new config file with our new parameters.
-In this example, we are going to be increasing the innodb_buffer_pool_size:
+In this example, we are going to be increasing the
+innodb_buffer_pool_size:

 .. code-block:: bash